-A new investigation from the British Broadcasting Corporation (BBC) has accused a Scottish fishing firm, as well as its associated companies, of engaging in human trafficking and modern-day slavery onboard its vessels operating in U.K. waters.
+An investigation from the British Broadcasting Corporation (BBC) has accused a Scottish fishing firm and its associated subsidiaries of engaging in human trafficking and modern-day slavery onboard vessels operating in U.K. waters.

-According to maritime charity Stella Maris, this investigation has exposed the need to significantly speed up the prosecution of rogue fishing companies and, thereby, support exploited and abused foreign workers.
+According to maritime charity Stella Maris, the investigation has exposed the need to significantly speed up the prosecution of rogue fishing operators and to better support exploited and abused foreign workers.

 The investigation – a three-year joint project between BBC Scotland and BBC Radio 4 that recently culminated in the release of the film “Slavery at Sea” – alleges a number of migrant workers who traveled to the U.K. in search of work and a better life were exploited by family-run TN Trawlers and its associated companies.

-TN Group has consistently denied any accusation of modern slavery or human trafficking, asserting that its employees were treated well and compensated fairly, with TN in the film also claiming all foreign workers were recruited through reputable and established agencies.
+TN Group has denied any accusation of modern slavery or human trafficking, asserting that its employees were treated well and compensated fairly.
+In the film, TN claimed its foreign workers were recruited through reputable and established agencies.

-TN Trawlers has been the subject of two criminal investigations, but no charges related to human trafficking or modern slavery have been brought forward officially, despite some of the affected individuals having been prepared to testify for years, the BBC said.
+TN Trawlers has been the subject of two criminal investigations, but no charges related to human trafficking or modern slavery have been brought forward against it, despite some of the affected individuals having been prepared to testify for years, the BBC said.

 “We are pleased to see the BBC broadcast this program, bringing some much-needed awareness of a deeply troubling issue,” Stella Maris CEO Tim Hill said.
 “Stella Maris is engaged with a number of agencies in calling for greater urgency in dealing with cases.
 It is unacceptable to allow these cases of slavery to drift for years on end.
 It is sending all the wrong signals to rogue employers that think they can behave with relative impunity.
 Some fishers are stuck in the U.K. for years, not seeing their families while they wait for justice that may or may not come.
 A successful prosecution is necessary to deter appalling and illegal mistreatment of fishers.
 This is an invisible crime, taking place out of sight at sea.
 The authorities and welfare organizations must get better at recognizing what modern-day slavery is, reporting it, and supporting swift criminal prosecutions against those few bad operators.”